 Activity 1: Make Your Own Fossils – Note: This project needs to dry overnight, so prepare it today to dig out tomorrow.

-(+) For a movement upgrade, have your child put their arms in their T-shirt like a T-Rex and then clean their room with their “dino arms.”
+Activity 3: Ready for a silly gross-motor activity?
+Have your child put their arms in their T-shirt like a T-Rex and then clean their room with their “dino arms.”
 (Promise you’ll get a laugh out of it!)

 1) This podcast talked about two groups of dinosaurs.
 Do you remember what they were called?
 A: carnivore and herbivore